apurvakhairkar1/apurva.github.io/README.md

 # apurva.github.io

-Enterprise SOC Homelab – Active Directory Security Monitoring Lab 📌 Project Overview
+<h1>Enterprise SOC Homelab – Active Directory Security Monitoring Lab<h1>
+📌 Project Overview

 This project demonstrates the design and implementation of a simulated enterprise security environment for blue team training and detection engineering.